 CURBING THE SCHOOL TO PRISON PIPELINE

-•Access to Quality Health Services after Incarceration•Mass Incarceration and Community Reintegration•Community Reintegration and AB109 Realignment
+• Access to Quality Health Services after Incarceration

 COLLECTIVE IMPACT INSTITUTE

-The Collective Impact Leadership Institute fosters leadership among men, women and youth who have been directly impacted by the criminal justice system.
+The Collective Impact Leadership Institute fosters leadership among adults and youth who have been directly impacted by the criminal legal system.

-The Leadership institute is committed to invest in the personal transformation of all individuals and youth impacted by the criminal justice system.
-The goal is to equip them with the leadership, civic engagement and community organizing skills to thrive and be change makers in their community.
+The Collective Impact Leadership Institute is committed to investing in the personal transformation of all of its students.
+The goal is to equip them with the leadership, civic engagement, and community organizing skills to thrive and be change-makers in their community.